A Possible Origin for the Term “Handsome Monkey King”

 These are names, titles, or insults that are given to or directed at our hero by other characters.

 2. Gangjin Tiegu Dasheng (鋼筋鐵骨大聖, “Great Sage Steel Muscles and Iron Bones”) – His divine title in the 13th-century JTTW.
 It is bestowed by Tang Emperor Taizong at the end of the journey (Wivell, 1994, p.
 1207).
 [4] The Dasheng (大聖) portion of this name carried over to the 1592 edition.
 See sec.
-III, nos.
-7 and 8 below.
+3, nos.
+7 & 8 below.

 3. Sun Wukong (孫悟空, “Monkey Awakened to Emptiness”) – The religious name given to him in chapter one by his first master, the Patriarch Subodhi (Wu & Yu, 2012, vol. 1, p.
 115).
 It predates the 1592 JTTW, first appearing as early as the early-Ming zaju play (see here, for example).
 It’s important to note that the name “Wukong” (悟空) might have been influenced by a Tang-era monk who traveled throughout India just like Xuanzang (on whom Tripitaka is based).